researchart/fse20/submissions/reusable/BlaSt/README.md

 ```
 results/RQ2_purity/hsqldb/aggregated-results.csv
 ```
-contains the results presented in Table 2 in the paper (including additional rows ommitted from the paper for brevity).
+contains the results presented in Table 2 in the paper (including additional rows omitted from the paper for brevity).

 ## Reuse